 24:04Copy video clip URL A man talks about status and plans for the next steps.
 They discuss various issues and how to react to them.

 27:51Copy video clip URL Interview with Neil Bratcher who says he hopes to talk to doctors about building relationships with Housestaff and the community.
 Some of the demands for patient care have been successful.
 The commission has given in.
 He says that when a person comes in sick there’s no reason why they should wait four hours to see a doctor.
-He adds the issue is nationwide and these doctors are setting a president.
+He adds the issue is nationwide and these doctors are setting a precedent.
 Any individual is part of a team, all the departments are part of the team in patient care—dieticians, housekeeping, and surgeons.
 He notes that he’s found more dedication among doctors than he’s seen in the past.
 The agreements reached today isn’t all they hoped for, but it’s a start.

 32:46Copy video clip URL Stop/re-start digitizing.
 Continued b-roll of the meeting.
 Interview with an HSA member who says there was a cardiac arrest at the hospital recently, but there wasn’t enough adequate equipment to save the patient.
 The patient died.
 It represents the need for adequate equipment in the hospital.